-I created a series of small dartboards that reflect each of Italo Calvino’s memos from his Six Memos for the Next Millenium, using different materials and techniques to create something reminiscent of each theme.
-Inviting audience participation also lends itself to the idea of vision through personal experience.
+I created a series of small dartboards that reflect each of Italo Calvino’s memos from his Six Memos for the Next Millennium, using different materials and techniques to create something reminiscent of each theme.
+Inviting audience participation also lent itself to the idea of vision through personal experience.

 I was inspired by Calvino’s story of Kublai Khan from Invisible Cities, and the notion of a game as a journey with a meaningless outcome.
 I saw a lot of relations between his themes and the game of darts in particular.
 Playing darts requires accuracy, rhythm, precision, timing, and understanding of spacial relations.
 Winning relies on chance as much as knowledge gained through experience.
 Lastly, Calvino aims to deliver his own language “like an arrow,” a metaphor that I wanted to carry into this piece.

 I set myself these constraints: Each board must have the same dimensions and any alterations may only be added to the surface.
 Each board must have a center point.
 Each board must be functional in that an audience may throw a dart into its surface.
 Each must be physical and handmade.

 Next, I translated the same metaphors and themes into book covers, as seen at the top of the page.

 The first concept deals with the fire to represent human passion.
 The second mimics Calvino's own back and forth argument style and hidden messages through the use of a pull tab.
 The title, author and image are only fully visible when the user participates by pulling the tab on the book cover.
 The last borrows from the imagery of the dartboards and Calvino's metaphor of the crystal to portray structure and balance.